Using Design Systems in website projects

 This methodology would be used for all aspects of the corporate design.

 It is good practice to start with the smallest possible components such as colors, texts, headings, and images.
 Each must be named and have a clear definition of how it is used.
-Colors could be named as ‘Primary Color’, ‘Secondary Color’, ‘Danger Color’, etc. Fonts could be named as ‘Regular Text’, ‘Summary Text’, ‘Cited text’, ‘Eyebrow Text’, ‘Link Text’ etc. Headings would typically be organized as ‘1st Level Heading’, ‘2nd Level Heading’, ‘3rd Level Heading’, etc. Images would be organized as ‘Squared Image’, ‘Hero Image’, ‘Banner Image‘, Portrait Image’, etc. Starting with the smallest possible components is also referred to as Atomic Design, any my colleague Jule wrote about this here.
+Colors could be named as ‘Primary Color’, ‘Secondary Color’, ‘Danger Color’, etc. Fonts could be named as ‘Regular Text’, ‘Summary Text’, ‘Cited text’, ‘Eyebrow Text’, ‘Link Text’ etc. Headings would typically be organized as ‘1st Level Heading’, ‘2nd Level Heading’, ‘3rd Level Heading’, etc. Images would be organized as ‘Squared Image’, ‘Hero Image’, ‘Banner Image‘, Portrait Image’, etc. Starting with the smallest possible components is also referred to as Atomic Design.

 Components, as in the examples above, are then used, when the layout for a new page type is created, let’s say for a news article.
 Such an article typically consists of a ‘1st Level Heading’, a ‘Hero image’, an ‘Eyebrow text’, a ‘Summary Texts’, and ‘Regular Text’ combined with ‘Cited text’ and ‘Link Text’.